lhwmich/starter-academic/content/authors/admin/_index.md

 My research projects fall into three main categories:

-1. perceptions towards fossil fuel extraction
+1. Perceptions towards fossil fuel extraction
-2. unintended consequences of environmental regulations
+2. Unintended consequences of environmental regulations
-3. impediments to health-seeking behaviors
+3. Impediments to health-seeking behaviors

 Currently, a large portion of my research portfolio is dedicated to understanding black lung disease.
 I am particularly focused on identifying the barriers to coal miners’ participation in federal healthcare screening programs, and evaluating the effect of energy policies on disease incidence rates.